CyanogenMod/android_frameworks_compile_libbcc/README.rst

 * it implements both AOT (Ahead-of-Time) and JIT (Just-in-Time) compilation.

-* Android devices demand fast start-up time, small size, and high performance *at the same time*. libbcc attemps to address these design constraints.
+* Android devices demand fast start-up time, small size, and high performance *at the same time*. libbcc attempts to address these design constraints.

 libbcc provides: